jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-8d.md

 In reality, the cost of maintaining a free servant also belongs to his master.

 The wages paid to journeymen and servants must enable them to continue their numbers according to the increasing, decreasing, or stationary demand of the society.

-But though the maintenance of a free servant be equally at the master's expence, it generally costs him much less than that of a slave.
+The maintenance of a free servant is equally at the master's expence.
+But it generally costs him much less than the maintenance of a slave.

-The fund for maintaining the slave, is commonly managed by a negligent master.
+The fund for maintaining the slave is commonly managed by a negligent master.

-But the fund for the free man is managed by the free man himself.
+- But the fund for the free man is managed by the free man himself.

-The disorders in the economy of the rich is carried over in the management of slaves.
+**The disorders in the economy of the rich is carried over in the management of slaves.**
-The frugality and parsimony of the poor is carried over in the management of free men.
+- The frugality and parsimony of the poor is carried over in the management of free men.

-The different management of slaves and free men translates to very different costs.
+**The different management of slaves and free men translates to very different costs.**
-The work of freemen is cheaper in the end than that of slaves This is found even at Boston, New York, and Philadelphia, where the wages of common labour are very high.
+- In the end, the work of freemen is cheaper than the work of slaves
+- This is found even at Boston, New York, and Philadelphia, where the wages of common labour are very high.

 {{< s v="41" >}} High wages, therefore, are the effect of increasing wealth and the cause of an increasing population.

 To complain of it, is to lament the cause and effect of the greatest public prosperity.

-42 It is in the progressive state, while the society is advancing to riches, rather than when it has acquired its riches, that most of the labouring poor is happiest and most comfortable.
+{{< s v="42" >}} It is in the progressive state, while the society is advancing to riches, rather than when it has acquired its riches, that most of the labouring poor is happiest and most comfortable.

 Their life is hard and dull in the stationary state and miserable and sad in the declining state.

 The progressive state is the cheerful and hearty state for the whole society.